Scalar Gravitational Waves in the Effective Theory of Gravity: Scalar Gravitational Waves from Localized Sources

 \section{Scalar Gravitational Waves from Localized Sources}

-Having found that the semi-classical EFT of gravity admits scalar gravitational wave solutions {\it in vacuo} for any $b'<0$, which are not present in classical GR, in this section we consider sources for these scalar waves, arising from the anomaly stress tensor, and solve the linearized equations due to these sources of scalar gravitational waves.
+Having found that the semi-classical EFT of gravity admits scalar gravitational wave solutions {\it in vacuo} for any $b' \neq 0$, which are not present in classical GR, in this section we consider localized sources for these scalar waves, arising from the anomaly stress tensor, and solve the linearized equations with fixed causal (classical retarded) boundary conditions due to these localized sources.